ga-wdi-boston/rails-api-bdd/README.md

 belongs to `Article`.
 Let request, routing, controller and model tests drive your build.

+*Note: a `comments` migration has already been created.
+The rest is up to you.*

 ### Bonus Challenge

 If you're looking for extra challenge or practice once you've completed the